aeon-toolkit/aeon/docs/mentoring.md

 7. Benchmark the implementation against the original shapelet transform algorithm.
 8. If time, generalize this new algorithm to the case of dilated shapelets (see [5]).

-##### Project evaluation
+##### Expected Outcomes

+We expect the mentee engage with the aeon community and produce a performance games for the
-Based on the benchmark of the different implementations, we will evaluate the performance gains of the new shapelet transform and the success of this project.
+We Based on the benchmark of the different implementations, we will evaluate the performance gains of the new shapelet transform and the success of this project.

 ##### References